US Sees A Window For A New Push To Break Political Deadlock In Lebanon To Ease Conflict

-(MENAFN- Live Mint) WASHINGTON (AP) - With Israel's sabotage and military operations in Lebanon taking out many of Hezbollah's senior leaders , some in Washington and elsewhere believe there may be a window for a new push to break the Political deadlock in Lebanon to try to ease escalating war.
+(MENAFN- Kashmir Observer) Washington- With Israel's sabotage and military operations in Lebanon taking out many of Hezbollah's senior leaders, some in Washington and elsewhere believe there may be a window for a new push to break the Political deadlock in Lebanon to try to ease escalating war.

+To that end, Secretary of State Antony Blinken spoke by phone separately Friday with acting Lebanese Prime Minister Najib Mikati and parliament speaker Nabhi Berri about the need to resolve the situation, the State Department said.

 He said Lebanon's future is for its people to decide and no one else, including“any outside actor, whether it's the United States, Israel, or any of the many actors in the region.”

 The U.S. and others have been pressing for years for an end to the political deadlock in Lebanon to no avail.
 The country's sectarian power-sharing system has always been prone to stalemate.
-The U.S. points the blame for the two-year presidential vacuum at resistance to compromise by Iran-backed Hezbollah, which is considered a legitimate political party in Lebanon and has been part of its government for nearly two decades despite being designated a terrorist organization by the U.S., Israel and others.
+The U.S. blames the two-year presidential vacuum on resistance to compromise by Iran-backed Hezbollah, which is considered a legitimate political party in Lebanon and has been part of its government for nearly two decades despite being designated a terrorist organization by the U.S., Israel and others.

 After the term of former President Michel Aoun ended in October 2022, Lebanon's deeply divided parliament met several times to elect a successor and failed every time.
-Hezbollah has been backing Sleiman Frangieh, a Christian politician allied with the Shiite group, for the position.
+Hezbollah has been backing Sleiman Frangieh, a Christian politician allied with the Shiite group.

 The opposing faction has put forward a series of names, but the man widely seen as Frangieh's main competition - although he has not officially declared his candidacy - is the Lebanese army commander, Gen. Joseph Aoun, who is generally seen as close to the U.S.